Approved Electrical Contractor; Our 4 Steps Approach

 Our 4 Steps approach allows you to front load the training elements to gain the skills to break into the electrical industry and find work.
-We start with domestic electrics and then each stage takes you closer to becoming a registered electrician.
+We start with domestic electrics and then each stage takes you closer to becoming an approved electrical contractor.
 Every step is designed to make you more and more employable.

 A Unique Approach